 Roon Labs has released Roon v1.2 which provides us with a full release of Roon on Linux for the first time.
-We can report that this new release is undoubtedly better sounding and is now the best audio quality option with Antipodes servers.
-We have fully integrated both Roon Server and RoonReady in Antipodes 2, and Roon can be used in four key ways: two different ways to use Roon direct to a DAC, via USB, S/PDIF, AES3 or TOSLINK; use Roon Server conventionally to serve music to RoonReady and Bridge devices on your network; and use just RoonReady to turn an Antipodes server into an endpoint.
+We can report that this new release is undoubtedly better sounding and is now by far the best audio quality option with Antipodes servers.
+We have fully integrated both Roon Server and RoonReady in Antipodes 2, and Roon can be used in three key ways: use Roon direct to a DAC, via USB, S/PDIF, AES3 or TOSLINK; use Roon Server conventionally to serve music to RoonReady and Bridge devices on your network; and use just RoonReady to turn an Antipodes server into the ultimate endpoint.

-Antipodes Audio will be demonstrating the new 2nd Generation Antipodes DX music server with Roon fully integrated, in ATRIUM 4.2 - booth F 205, together with Davis Acoustics, April Music and Verastarr.
+Antipodes Audio demonstrated the new 2nd Generation Antipodes DX music server with Roon fully integrated, in ATRIUM 4.2 - booth F 205, together with Davis Acoustics, April Music and Verastarr.

 The DS SSD differs from the base DS in 3 ways: